-Whether it's the expense of joining a gym or just the atmosphere you don't like, you don't need to be a member of a health club to get in a good workout.You would really like to get fit, but you can't afford an expensive membership at some fancy gym.
+Whether it's the expense of joining a gym or just the atmosphere you don't like, you don't need to be a member of a health club to get in a good workout.get fit, but you can't afford an expensive membership at some fancy gym.
 Maybe money’s not the real issue — you're just afraid of all those tanned and toned people judging you as you go through your workout routine.

 "Some people think they need to go to the gym or spend a lot of money on fancy equipment to get a good workout, and that's definitely not the case," McCarthy says.

 The U.S. Department of Health and Human Services (HHS) recommends that adults include a certain amount of physical exercise in their weekly routine as one means of staying healthy.

 Keep in mind that all of the regular walking, standing, and lifting you normally do in your daily life does not constitute a workout, according to HHS.
 Even including some short-burst exertions like climbing a few flights of stairs or lifting a heavy box or two won't help improve your overall health.